Why you will love the Australian Open Tennis Qualifying Tournament

 What is the Australian Open Qualifying Tournament?

-The 2025 AO Qualifying Tournament offers 128 male and female players, just outside the world’s top 100 pro tennis players (including 18 wildcard players) an opportunity for one of 16 qualifying places in the Australian Open main draw.
+The 2026 AO Qualifying Tournament offers 128 male and female players, just outside the world’s top 100 pro tennis players (including 18 wildcard players), an opportunity for one of 16 qualifying places in the Australian Open main draw.
 To achieve this, they must play and win three consecutive matches.

-This year, the Qualifying Tournament is held between Monday, 6th January, and Thursday, 9th January 2025.
-It is your opportunity to watch the next generation’s brightest stars battle for a chance to qualify for AO25.
+This year, the Qualifying Tournament will be held from Monday, 12th January, to Thursday, 15th January 2025.
+It is your opportunity to watch the next generation’s brightest stars battle for a chance to qualify for AO26.

 Waiting for the crowds AO Qualifying Tournament 2025